 Written byCiki Liu

-Completely Guide to Disable iMessage on Mac in 2022
+A Complete Guide to Disable iMessage on Mac

 iMessage is designed as the default chat application in Apple's ecosystem, including the Mac, iPhone, and iPad devices.
 It helps a lot if you want to receive and send messages from your Mac rather than your phone.
 Unfortunately, this feature can also be annoying when you want to stay focused but get interrupted by it a lot.

 If you are bothered by iMessage on Mac and want to turn it off for higher productivity, read this post to know how to turn off iMessage on Mac in two easy ways.

 Table of Contents:

 - 1. How to turn off iMessage on Mac completely

 - 2. How to turn off iMessage notifications on Mac